Netflix tanks as subscriber growth cools

 Streamer shares fell as much as 11% following the earnings announcement

-Netflix's subscriber growth is showing signs of a slowdown after the streaming giant reported 4 million new subscribers in the first quarter of 2021 after it projected in January that it would pull in 6 million new customers.
+Netflix's subscriber growth is showing signs of a slowdown as the streaming giant reported 4 million new subscribers in the first quarter of 2021, after projecting in January that it would pull in 6 million new customers.

 That 2 million subscriber miss, helped send the stock down as much as 11% in after-hours trading.
-The company attributed the slowdown to a lighter content slate in the first of the year due to production delays related to COVID-19.
+The company attributed the slowdown to a lighter content slate in the first half of the year due to production delays related to COVID-19.
+Netflix's global subscriber count now sits at 208 million.

 But the age of "peak" streaming may have arrived and may be having an impact on the longtime streaming leader.
 The recent 15th annual Deloitte media trends report surveyed 2,009 U.S. consumers in February on their entertainment preferences.
 The data revealed that the average subscriber has four paid video streaming services – that is down from five in October.
 While 82% are paying for video streaming, with the pandemic easing and warm weather approaching, people may be more selective – and cost-conscious – related to their streaming spending.